ONLYOFFICE/onlyoffice-redmine/README.md

 ## Features

-- View and edit text documents, spreadsheets, presentations, and forms.
+- Viewing and editing text documents, spreadsheets, presentations, and forms.
-- Co-edit in real-time, with options for both fast and strict modes.
-It also tracks changes, allows comments, and provides a built-in chat.
+- Co-editing documents in real time using two co-editing modes (Fast and Strict), Track Changes, comments, built-in chat.
-- Settings page to setup JWT authentication, customize the appearance of the editor appearance and connection to it.
+- Settings page to set up connection to the server and JWT authentication, customize the editor's appearance.
 - Mobile view for licensed editors.
-- Create new attachment using templates that consider the user's language preference.
+- Creating new attachments using templates that consider the user's language preference.
-- Convert attachment and save or download them.
+- Converting attachments and saving or downloading them.

 ### Supported formats